domsteil/sgxjvm-public/docs/source/sgx-setup.rst

         aesm_service[8]: [ADMIN]Platform Services initialization failed due to DAL error aesm_service[8]: [ADMIN]White list update request successful for Version: 43

-    The DAL error is irrelevant, it's related to SGX functionality that is generally not safe to enable as it relies on the ME.
+    The DAL error is irrelevant.
+It's related to SGX functionality that is generally not safe to enable as it relies on the ME.